Shooting Minimalist Landscape Photography (10 Tips)

 - Make sure you are photographing at an angle.
-Ideally you want the whole object silhouetted against the sky.
-Photograph from a lower angle if needed, so you can aim upwards towards the sky.
+Ideally, you want the whole object silhouetted against the sky.
+Photograph from a lower angle if needed.
+That way, you can aim upwards toward the sky.

 9. Use Long Exposures for Better Minimalist Landscapes

 Long exposure is a great technique to combine with minimalism.
-It can be used in a lot of locations where you’d photograph a minimalist landscape.
+It can be used in many locations where you’d photograph a minimalist landscape.
 It can also add to the minimalism of your photos.

-In order to take long exposure photos you’ll need a tripod.
-If you’re photographing during the day you will likely also need an ND filter.
+To take long exposure photos, you’ll need a tripod.
+If you photograph during the day, you will likely also need an ND filter.
 This is best used in coastal areas, where long exposure can make water surfaces smooth and flat.

 That flat water will now mirror the sky, making your photograph more minimalist.
 This can also be applied to the sky on a day with fast-moving clouds.

 10. Best Time for Minimalist Landscape Photography

-Visiting a location at the correct time of day can also have an impact on your photo.
-If you visit a popular location in the middle of the day, there are likely to be crowds of people there.
+Visiting a location at the correct time of day can also impact your photo.
+If you visit a popular location in the middle of the day, crowds will likely be there.

 Those crowds of people, especially if they stand near your main subject, will make the photo much busier.
-On the other hand if you’re looking to photograph people walking against a sunset sky, visiting when people will be around is a good idea.
+But if you’re looking to photograph people walking against a sunset sky, visiting when people are around is a good idea.

 Knowing where the sun will be is also a factor.
-Should you want to photograph silhouettes you’ll need the sun in front of you.
+If you want to photograph silhouettes, you’ll need the sun before you.

 Do you enjoy photographing minimalist landscapes?
 What approaches do you use to get successful results?